A Tanzania Safari

 Extensions

-There’s more to Tanzania than just safaris, and many safari-goers sensibly decide to break up the endless days in a safari jeep with a bit of beach time.
+There’s more to Tanzania than just safaris, and many safari-goers sensibly decide to break up the endless days in a safari 4WD vehicle with a bit of beach time.
 The most popular beach location by a long way is Zanzibar.
-There’s enough accommodation here to ensure that competition is fierce so you can normally find a decent room for a fair price.
+There are enough accommodations here to ensure that competition is fierce so you can normally find a decent room for a fair price.
 But, for a cheaper beach holiday, forget Zanzibar and try mainland Tanzania.
-There are some superb beaches, including Sange and Ras Kutani, with good-priced accommodation at both.
+There are some superb beaches, including Sange and Ras Kutani, with good-priced accommodations at both.

 • 10